getsentry/sentry-docs/docs/learn/rollups.rst

     :ref:`raven-js-sourcemaps`.
 *   if you modify your stacktrace by introducing a new level through the use of decorators, your stacktrace will change and so will the grouping.
-For this matter many clients support hiding irrelevant stack trace frames.
-For instance the Python client will skip all stack frames with a local variable called ``__traceback_hide__`` set to `True`).
+For this matter many SDKs support hiding irrelevant stack trace frames.
+For instance the Python SDK will skip all stack frames with a local variable called ``__traceback_hide__`` set to `True`).